WebAssembly/WASI/proposals/http/imports.md

 <li><a id="static_fields_from_list.0"></a> result&lt;own&lt;<a href="#fields"><a href="#fields"><code>fields</code></a></a>&gt;, <a href="#header_error"><a href="#header_error"><code>header-error</code></a></a>&gt;</li>
 </ul>
 <h4><a id="method_fields_get"></a><code>[method]fields.get: func</code></h4>
-<p>Get all of the values corresponding to a key.
-If the key is not present
+<p>Get all of the values corresponding to a name.
+If the name is not present
 in this <a href="#fields"><code>fields</code></a> or is syntactically invalid, an empty list is returned.
-However, if the key is present but empty, this is represented by a list with one or more empty field-values present.</p>
+However, if the name is present but empty, this is represented by a list with one or more empty field-values present.</p>
 <h5>Params</h5>
 <ul>